 The foregoing opinions are limited to the laws of the state of Michigan.
 We express no opinion and make no representation with respect to the law of any other jurisdiction.

-We hereby consent to the reference to our firm under the caption "Legal Matters" in the Registration Statement and to the filing of this opinion as an exhibit to the Registration Statement.
-In giving this consent, we do not hereby admit that we are in the category of persons whose consent is required under Section 7 of the Act.
+We hereby consent to the reference to our firm under the caption "Legal Matters" in the Registration Statement and to the filing of this opinion as an exhibit to the Registration

 Sincerely,